 Lucky for me, we went to Toronto only two weeks ago, so we were able to enjoy the Toronto Christmas Market at the Distillery Historic District.

-We stayed at the Holiday Inn Express Toronto Downtown, which is about one mile away from the Christmas market.
+Holiday Inn Express Toronto Downtown, which is about one mile away from the Christmas market.